jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Bugfix: Handle non existing / empty tables properly in continuous joins
 - Bugfix: Prevent a race condition between the execution and the register/deregister method of continuous queries
 - Bugfix: Prevent a out of memory situation during the handling of old seen elements
+- Bugfix: Fixed a ConcurrentModificationException in the Memtable implementation

 ### Version 0.9.6 - 14.04.2021
 - New Feature: Predefined queries in the GUI